wp-plugins/shortcurl/readme.txt

 == Changelog ==

+= 1.2.12.05 =
+* Added 24 hour caching to speed up page loads.
+* Added admin_notices if fatching or parsing produces any errors.

 = 1.2.12.01 =
 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.2.12.05 =
+Added 24 hour caching to speed up page loads and admin_notices if fatching or parsing produces any errors.

 = 1.2.12.01 =
 First versions available through WordPress.